Experience the Bold Life at a Continuing Care Retirement Community

-A Continuing Care Retirement Community, also known as a CCRC or Life Plan Community, is different from an independent living community in that it offers progressive care services to help plan for the future.
+A Continuing Care Retirement Community, or CCRC, offers progressive care services to help plan for the future.
 Typically, CCRCs are communities for those age 55 and older who are looking for an active lifestyle, social opportunities, and independent living accommodations.
-They gain peace of mind knowing the community they call home also provides assisted living, skilled nursing care, memory care, or other care services, should they ever need those in the future.
+You’ll gain peace of mind knowing the community you call home also provides assisted living, skilled nursing care, memory care, or other care services, should you ever need those in the future.

 Why a CCRC?

-It’s comforting to know future care is in place.
-Even more so, you will be able to remain living in the community you call home and likely will already know the staff providing care.
-This is especially beneficial for couples so they can remain living in the same community even if they don’t have the same care needs.
+The best part of a CCRC knowing a plan for your future care is in place.
+And you’ll be able to live in the community you call home and likely will already know the staff providing care.
+This is especially beneficial for couples so they can remain living in the same community, even if they don’t have the same care needs.

-Most CCRCs offer different types of contracts (sometimes even rental options) to meet a variety of interests, from the type of housing you are looking for to what kind of care you want aligned in the future.
+Most CCRCs offer different types of contracts (sometimes even rental options) to meet a variety of interests, from the type of housing you are looking for to what kind of care you want to prepare for the future.

 What are the benefits of a CCRC?

-Living at a CCRC has a multitude of benefits for residents, including lifestyle, health, socialization, fitness, security, and financial.
+Living at a CCRC has a multitude of benefits, including lifestyle, health, socialization, fitness, security, and financial.

-These retirement communities tend to take a more active approach toward health care.
-On-site fitness centers, rehabilitation centers, regular activities, and healthy dining options promote healthy living from the time a resident moves in.
+These retirement communities tend to take an active approach to health care.
+On-site fitness centers, rehabilitation centers, regular activities, and healthy dining options promote healthy living from the moment you move in.